 - Lead conversion rate

 If a company notices that a lead is interested in its services, it is likely to market to them more.
-Generating leads is among the primary goals of marketing, and lead conversion rate helps marketing teams determine the exact percentage of website visitors who are identified as leads.
+Generating leads with or without a lead generator is among the primary goals of marketing, and lead conversion rate helps marketing teams determine the exact percentage of website visitors who are identified as leads.

 With this rate, any business can determine the best channels for B2B sales lead generation.